emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    }
    ```

+   Subfields from the Kafka message may be accessed with dot notation.
+For example, `${.value}` will resolve to the Kafka message value, and `${.headers.h1}` will resolve to the value of the `h1` Kafka header if such a subfield exists.
+Absent values will be replaced by empty strings.

    **Note**: Each Kafka-to-MQTT topic mapping must contain a unique Kafka topic name.
 That is, the Kafka topic must not be present in more than one mapping.

 9. **Offset Reset Pollicy**: Select the policy for resetting the offset where Kafaka consumers start to read from a Kafka topic partition when there is no consumer’s offset or the offset becomes invalid.